Life after divorce – what to do and how to move on

 The real basic thing to sort out in this brave new world is adjusting to your new financial reality.
 This means maximising the cash you have coming in and making a budget.

-When you’re in control you have more chance of affording to do/buy the things that are important to you and your family.
+When you’re in control, you have more chance of affording to do or buy the things that are important to you and your family.

 1. Work out what you are spending

-Go through bank statements (easy online) and make a list of every direct debit and standing order you have.
+Go through bank statements (this is easy online) and make a list of every direct debit and standing order you have.

 Work out where your money goes.
-Set yourself a month-long project - get and keep every receipt for cash payments.
-Invest the time to do this properly – it will pay dividends.
+Set yourself a month-long project – get and keep every receipt.
+Spend time doing this properly – it will pay dividends.

-Write this down and create a simple spreadsheet.
-Use this information to make a budget… and then practice sticking to it.
+Create a simple spreadsheet and use this information to make a budget… and then practice sticking to it.

 2. Audit yourself

 Be ruthless on what you spend your money on.
-My biggest thing was the weekly shop – I went to thet very best of green-branded supermarkets, I never went with a list, I bought whatever we ‘needed’ and I went as many times as I remembered things we needed.
+My biggest weakness was the weekly shop – I went to the very best of green-branded supermarkets, I never went with a list, I bought whatever we ‘needed’ and I went as many times as I remembered things we needed.

-The top-up shops doubled my weekly spend and crippled me.
-I now only buy special treats from the supermarket, I plan meals and go to a less upmarket supermarket once a week with a list.
+The top-up shops doubled my weekly spend and were breaking the budget.
+I now plan meals – including any special treats – and go to a less upmarket supermarket once a week with a complete list.

 You will have your ‘thing’ – find it and sort it!